 Object Recognition & Morris Water Maze Behavioral Tests

 The object recognition model (OR) tests animal memory functioning by distinguishing unfamiliar and ordinary objects.
 OR facilitates the action of the hippocampus (an essential part of the brain that is responsible for learning, memory, and mood).
 Other studies illustrated that OR activates the peri-postrhinal cortex as well.
 Regarding cognitive decay, OR evaluates a certain feature of declarative memory; the ability to predict and act before happening.[58, 59]

 A correlation study was found between the proliferation of the xenografts human glioblastoma in the immunodeficient mice and the cognitive impairments.
-The Forkhead box N1 (Foxn1) transcription factor mutation in the nude mice was expressed in a thymic epithelial cell lineage responsible for thymopoiesis.
+In the nude mice, the Forkhead box N1 (Foxn1) transcription factor mutation was expressed in a thymic epithelial cell lineage responsible for thymopoiesis.
 These mice models have been linked with studying the xenograft human glioblastoma in vivo due to the absence of mature T cells and the inability to form an immune reaction.
-The U87-MG tumors nude mice tolerances were spotted in much-delayed levels of brain tumor development such as the imbalance of both sensory and motor functions, therefore few behavioral tests were used to study these kinds of immunodeficient mice.
+The U87-MG tumors nude mice tolerances were spotted in much-delayed levels of brain tumor development, such as the imbalance of both sensory and motor functions, therefore few behavioral tests were used to study these kinds of immunodeficient mice.

 On the scale of five, animals were graded 0, and then at tumor progression of day 22.
 They showed the first clinical symptoms, thus suggesting a quick and efficient model for displaying memory dysfunction in the nude mice.[63, 64]